senad-d/senad-d.github.io/_posts/2023-06-18-eks-rds-connection.md

 - Apply the RBAC configuration (Role and RoleBinding) to your EKS cluster using the `kubectl apply` command or by applying the configuration through Kubernetes manifests.

-### Here's an example YAML configuration for creating a Role and RoleBinding:

 ```shell
 yamlCopy code# my-role.yaml
 apiVersion: rbac.authorization.k8s.io/v1